afhverjuekki/nordic-permaculture-festival-2025/content/home.md

 ## Sign up now and get excited!

-The lineup of workshop leaders is shaping up, and we can’t wait to share what’s in store!
-Expect a **rich and diverse program** packed with practical, hands-on workshops, insightful discussions, and **exciting deep dives into permaculture wisdom**.

-There will be a variety of workshops to choose from, and a kids program as well.
-Whether you're curious about **soil health, ecosystem restoration, mending, communication, mindful nature connection, or community resilience**, there will be something for everyone\!

-This is an opportunity to connect with like minded people, learn new skills and have a lot of fun!

-If you would like to share your knowledge and hold a workshop at the festival, please get in touch with us by filling out this form:
+The last chance to buy tickets is 1st August, make sure to book your tickets before then - since we have to have a bit of time to plan propperly for cooking delicious meals for you all.

 <Action>
-    <Button href={'/apply'}>Apply to Host a Workshop</Button>
+    <Button href={'/tickets'}>Buy Tickets</Button>
 </Action>

-There will be regular updates to this website, as the program enfolds.
 If you have any questions please get in touch:

 <Action>
     <Button href={'/contact'}>Contact Us</Button>